ubc-library-rc/intro-git/content/02_getting_started.md

     new file:   index.md
 ~~~

+Note: if you want to add all the modified parts to the staging area, you should use `git add -A`.

 The "index.md" file now appears under "changes to be committed."
 If you are using colourised output in your terminal the filename may have changed colour from red to green.